cs-commons/cs-commons.github.io/specifications.md

 > repo\_pub\_url | no | string | URL of webpage for the site's Git repository
 > title | yes | string | The title of the site

-A CS Commons site can include any number of CS Commons artifacts as submodules.
-A site must reference artifacts using a public Git URL.
-(In other words, it must be possible to gain read access to the artifact URL without providing any credentials.)
+A CS Commons site can include any number of CS Commons artifacts as Git submodules.
+A site must reference each artifact repository using a public Git URL.
+(In other words, it must be possible to gain read access to an artifact repository without providing any credentials.)

 A CS Commons site must use JavaScript/ECMAScript to transform HTML elements with the `csc-subst` and `csc-fragment` CSS clases as described in the Artifacts section.
 (The [CS Commons template site](https://github.com/cs-commons/template-site) includes code that does this.)